phatcvo/phatcvo.github.io/content/blog/MPC-for-Quadrotor.md

 ---
-title: "Trajectory tracking with a quadrotor by LMPC"
+title: "[MPC] Trajectory tracking with a quadrotor by LMPC"
 date: 2023-11-01
-tags: ["notes", "MPC"]
+tags: ["MPC"]
-categories: ["Control theory"]
+categories: ["Motion Tracking"]
 description: "Trajectory tracking with a quadrotor by LMPC."
 draft: false
 math: true